Skip to main content

 --git-url=https://github.com/ninech/deploio-examples \

-As already mentioned, we are currently using the Paketo PHP buildpack for providing PHP support.
-It includes the Paketo php-dist buildpack which provides the PHP binary distribution.
+The Paketo PHP buildpack includes the Paketo php-dist buildpack which provides the PHP binary distribution.
 The built PHP binary distribution includes quite some extensions which can be used in your PHP application on Deploio.
 All of them are defined in separate yaml files per PHP version in the Paketo php-dist buildpack.

 If you are using Composer as a package manager, you can specify extensions to load through the composer.json file.
 For example, to load the bz2, curl and zip extensions you can use the following content: